 **This information is educational and not meant to replace advice from an accountant.
 Seek professional council before deducting money on your tax return.
 And refer to the IRS website for more details.

 Are you filing your own taxes this year?
 John Rutnik, CPT says, “See your accountant or bookkeeper before the end of the year.
 He or she will often advise you to make purchases or other strategies to increase your write offs.
 If you wait till tax time it’s too late the year is already closed out.”
-Got other questions about recording and deducting mileage or taxes?
-Ask us on Facebook.

 If you’re an NFPT trainer, join the Facebook Community Group to become involved with your peers today.